Priors in Deep Image Restoration and Enhancement: A Survey: Semantic Priors

-However, due to the finite size and diversity of the pre-established dictionary, the generative face prior is widely explored.
-The generative prior of pre-trained GAN can provide abundant reference information~\cite{chen2021progressive,yang2021gan,wang2021towards}.
-For instance, GFP-GAN~\cite{wang2021towards} leverages the facial distribution captured by a pre-trained GAN as facial prior to achieve joint restoration and color enhancement.
-Meanwhile, some specific facial priors are also proposed to constrain the DNN training procedure.
+The generative facial prior is the most extensively employed method, capable of furnishing copious reference information.~\cite{chen2021progressive,yang2021gan,wang2021towards}.
+For instance, GFP-GAN~\cite{wang2021towards} leverages the facial distribution captured by a pre-trained GAN as a facial prior to achieving joint restoration and color enhancement.
+Meanwhile, some specific facial priors are proposed to constrain the DNN training procedure.
 For instance, the identity prior~\cite{grm2019face} leverages the pre-trained recognition network models to provide the auxiliary identification information for face hallucination.
-Lastly, whether these specific facial priors can be further extended to more image enhancement and restoration tasks is still worth being explored.
+Lastly, whether these specific facial priors can be further extended to more image enhancement and restoration tasks is still worth exploring.

-\textbf{Discussion:} According to the above analysis, the facial prior is a fundamental component of the face hallucination tasks.
-The key factor in differentiating the face hallucination task from the generic SR task is the utilization of facial prior, \eg, geometry and spatial information of the facial components~\cite{shen2018deep}.
-Since the generative prior is widely used in various image enhancement and restoration tasks, more effective GAN-based methods for face hallucination, \eg, \cite{wang2021towards}, are expected for future research.
-Moreover, it is also promising to explore how to leverage the priors obtained from other task-specific models, \eg, the identity prior~\cite{grm2019face} for achieving better face hallucination.
+The research focused on utilizing human body information also attracts attention.
+Notably, three representative works have emerged.
+Liu et al. \cite{liu2021accurate} introduced parsing information from different parts of the human body (\eg, arm, shirt) into the SR network backbone; Shen \etal~\cite{shen2019human} utilized human body detection information to distinguish humans from the background, designing a network with multi-branches that separately processes foreground and background to address motion blur related to human movement; Lumentut \cite{lumentut2020human} employed human body location information to guide network attention specifically towards human body blurring.
+Human-centric image enhancement techniques leverage the semantic disparity between human body regions and background, allowing networks to enhance performance by discerning distinct regions.

+\textbf{Discussion:} Several studies exploit human-centric priors in SR and deblur, effectively integrating prior knowledge of the human body and face to endow the network with valuable geometric and semantic information.
+SR and deblur techniques assume a pivotal role in diverse downstream tasks within human-centric scenes, encompassing pose estimation, person re-identification, and VR.
+Given the current widespread adoption of VR applications, particular attention should be directed toward tasks involving human-centric image enhancement.
+In future endeavors, valuable insights from the face prior applications can be effectively leveraged to incorporate 3D and other priors, guiding the development of human-centric image enhancement techniques.